smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * Enable Above 4G memory/Crypto Currency mining/MMIO BIOS assignment (if you have more than 4gb of vram)
 * Above Above 4G memory/Crypto Currency mining/MMIO BIOS assignment lets the system map all of your GPUs VRAM/PCIe resources above the 4GB address limit, preventing conflicts and ensuring full stability/compatibility
 #
-* set rebar off in bios to avoid a potential mess
+* turn rebar off if/when microsoft or nvidia break it
 * ReBAR needs CSM off/UEFI on/Above 4G memory/Crypto Currency mining/MMIO BIOS assignment
+#
+* install m.2 drivers (random info)
 ---
 ---
 ---